mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/feature-requests.md

 The first one is [Uservoice](https://mattermost.uservoice.com/forums/306457-general).
 Uservoice is open to the public, and anyone is able to submit a request or upvote existing requests.
 We often send community members to this site when they request features.

-The second place is in Productboard.
-This is an internal tool, so only Mattermost Staff can view it.
-Anytime a customer or potential customer has feedback, it should be added to Productboard (see [documentation](https://handbook.mattermost.com/operations/research-and-development/product/how-to-guides-for-product/how-to-use-productboard#2b-adding-feedback)).
+The second place is in ProductBoard.
+This is an internal tool, so only Mattermost staff can view it.
+Anytime a customer or potential customer has feedback, [it should be added to ProductBoard](https://handbook.mattermost.com/operations/research-and-development/product/how-to-guides-for-product/how-to-use-productboard#2b-adding-feedback).

 The Product Management team uses the information from both Uservoice and ProductBoard to help prioritize features for the roadmap.